112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 "

 The French are disillusioned . . .
 They are hitter .
 They
 have a right to be .
-They have gone through six of th e most disastrous years of history .
+They have gone through six of the most disastrous years of history .
 They have experience d defeat, . hunge r; persecution, invasion, occupation . despair .
 They have been humiliated before the eyes of the world .